tiagogomesti/my_cv/TiagoGomesCastro.md

   * **Position**: R&D Internship.
   * **Main Activity**: Research and Development in Networking on Chip (NoC) using VHDL and C as developing languages

----
 ## **Hard Skills**
-* Experience in C Development
+* Experience in C Embedded Development
 * Beginner/Intermediary in C++ Development
-* Using of Python Language to write some scripts
+* Python Language to write tests scripts when necessary
 * CMake
 * Intermediate knowledge in FREERTOS
 * Operational Systems: Linux and Windows.